imjoy-team/imjoy-rpc/imjoy-rpc-v2.md

 Notes:
  - `_encode(...)` in the imjoy-rpc representation means the type will be recursively encoded (decoded).
+ - When sending functions to be used remotely in a remote function call (e.g. passing an object with member functions when calling a remote function), the functions will only be available during the call and will be removed after the call.
+If you want to keep the function available for later calls, you can either mark the function as a "interface" function by setting any of the containing objects' `_rintf` to true, or you can register the function as a service, then call the service instead.
  - For n-D numpy array, there is no established n-D array library in javascript, the current behavior is, if there is `tf`(Tensorflow.js) detected, then it will be decoded into `tf.Tensor`.
 If `nj`(numjs) is detected, then it will be decoded into `nj.array`.
  - Typed array will be represented as numpy array if available, otherwise it will be converted to raw bytes.
     Type Conversion